openshift/hypershift/docs/content/how-to/aws/migrate-hosted-cluster.md

 ## Migration Helper script

 In order to ensure the that whole migration works fine, you could use this helper script that should work out of the box.
-!!! note
-    The current implementation it's a temporary, until it gets included in the CLI.

 <details>
 <summary>HC Migration Script</summary>